CouncilofLorien/counciloflorien.github.io/docs/rulesbook/cardsanddecks.md

 {: .clarification }
 Your play deck is "exhausted" when you draw its last card.
 Some cards require  that  your  play deck be manipulated and then reshuffled-this does not "exhaust" your play deck.

+{: .example }
+Your play deck is "exhausted" when you draw its last card.
+Some cards require  that  your  play deck be manipulated and then reshuffled-this does not "exhaust" your play deck.

+{: .lore }
+Your play deck is "exhausted" when you draw its last card.
+Some cards require  that  your  play deck be manipulated and then reshuffled-this does not "exhaust" your play deck.

+{: .important }
+Your play deck is "exhausted" when you draw its last card.
+Some cards require  that  your  play deck be manipulated and then reshuffled-this does not "exhaust" your play deck.